My Top 5 2020s Movies That Should Become Broadway Musicals

 Directed by Steven Spielberg

-The semi-autobiographical look at the early life of director Steven Spielberg, through the eyes of fictionalized teenage filmmaker Sammy Fabelman, is touching, emotional and at times inspirational, with stand-out scenes and performances that stay with you after the credits roll.
-Just imagine this movie getting the treatment of “Fun Home meets Sunday in the Park with George” but with filmmaking as the art form at the center of it.
+The semi-autobiographical look at the early life of director Steven Spielberg, seen through the eyes of the fictionalized teenage filmmaker Sammy Fabelman, is tender, emotional, and at times deeply inspirational, with several stand-out scenes and performances that linger in the mind long after the credits roll.
+Imagine this movie reimagined for the stage as “Fun Home meets Sunday in the Park with George,” but with the craft of filmmaking placed squarely at the center as the art form that drives the narrative.

 5 - CODA (2021)